SUPER QUICK ANSWERS TO YOUR FAQ'S:

 No, it is not necessary to have residency to buy property in Costa Rica.
 You can buy with your tourist status.
 Living here is another matter, as a foreigner and tourist you have to leave the country for 72 hours once every 3 months in order to renew your legal status in Costa Rica.
 Some of the foreigners without residency enjoy traveling and visiting Nicaragua or Panama for a couple of days, or go back home for a short trip, or discover more of Central America in order to renew their visa.

 There are many forms of residency available, we can help you to contact an attorney who can assist you in determining what residency status would work for you.
 If you plan on living here year round, you will find it easier if you have legal residency.
+There are several ways to find a good Residency lawyer, just ask!

 How Can I Get Residency In Costa Rica?